Second Generation Americans Seek Cultural Balance

 These issues can include mental health or going off to college.
 Many parents don’t want their kids to move or go to a college far away.
 Although this can be frustrating for students, Ms. Thomas usually tells them to try to understand where their parents are coming from and know that she understands their frustration.

 Rest assured that Midwood is a safe place to discover a balance between your cultures.
-As Mr. Richard Franzese pointed out, Midwood hires a diverse group a staff.
+As Mr. Richard Franzese, the assistant principal of security, pointed out, Midwood hires a diverse group a staff.
 That way, if there is a language barrier, it makes it easier to find someone who can help.